El Dorado lake goers brave high winds for summer fun

 “We’ll probably try to get out here tomorrow to find that same cove,” Thompson said.

-Park rangers advise lake goers weather can change at any time.
+Park rangers advise lake-goers that weather can change at any time.
 For anyone planning to enjoy the lake this weekend, officials suggest downloading a weather app to stay weather aware.